sagemath/trac_to_gh/Issue 5618.md

 # Issue 5618: Cyclotomic field elements are not convert to Gap correctly.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5618

 Original creator: saliola